faraji-zarouali/calculate-pythonPooStramlit/README.md

 # calculate-pythonPooStramlit
-a web application that calculates sum, subtraction, multiplication and division of two numbers using OOP and the Streamlit module.
+web application that calculates sum, subtraction, multiplication and division of two numbers using OOP and the Streamlit module.